Thue/rfwadmin/README.md

     - On Redhat/RHEL/CentOS the command should be "sudo yum -y install tmux java-1.7.0-openjdk php httpd php-curl wget zip unzip lsof".
 You also need to set "SELINUX=permissive" in /etc/sysconfig/selinux , or the web server will not be able to run the minecraft.sh shell script (any help on avoiding this is appreciated).
 Before running install.sh below, you also need to start the httpd daemon ("chkconfig httpd on && service httpd start").
 - Run ./install.sh from inside the unpacked rfwadmin directory.
 Tested on Debian, Ubuntu, and CentOS, but should work on any Linux/Unix.
 - If your server has the address http://example.com , then the web interface should now be available at http://example.com/rfwadmin
+- The install script will generate a random 10-character password for the web interface; you can change it by editing /var/www/rfwadmin/index.php (or /var/www/html/rfwadmin/index.php for redhat)

 Optional steps: